schappim/mBot-Gitbook/section-3-chapter-18-section-recap-and-quiz.md

 ---

-In this chapter, we saw how to create a Scratch program, with mBlock, how to connect to a COM port, how to upload the program to the Arduino board, which is inside the mBot, and how to have the program run.
-We had the chance to compare between Scratch blocks and Arduino text code.
-We saw how to use the move instruction block to move the mBot forwards, backwards and have it turn either left or right.
+In this chapter, you learned how to create a Scratch program in mBlock, how to connect your mBot to your computer, how to upload the program to your mBot, and how to execute the program.

+You learned about the relation between Scratch blocks and Arduino text code.

+You learned how to use the "move" instruction block to move the mBot forwards, backwards and have it turn left or right.

-We made acquaintance with the concept of variables and saw how to set up a simple arithmetic operation.
+You learned about variables and used them in a simple arithmetic operation.

-At this point we are starting to get a good understanding of how movement can be achieved with the mBot.
-This is something but we need more.
-In the next part of this crash course we are going to handle more important programming concepts like the loop and the "if else" structure.
+At this point you are starting to form an understanding of how you can program your mBot to move around.
+This is a great start, but there's much more to do!.

+In the next part of this course you are going to handle more important programming concepts like the loop and the "if else" structure.